 Dallas Ballet Center’s modern dance classes provide knowledge and proficiency in this genre, thereby increasing the student’s repertoire of movement and choreography.
 Emphasis is placed on learning the particular movements and positions unique to both Bill Evans’ style and basic Martha Graham technique.
 Improvisational techniques will at times be demonstrated and practiced.
 The freedom to explore space outside the classical spectrum enriches the student’s vocabulary of movement, enabling the dancer to convey ideas and express inner feelings.

-Beginning Modern Students must be 10-12 years of age; Intermediate Modern Students must be at least 13 years of age.
+Modern I Students must be 10-12 years of age; Modern II Students must be at least 13 years of age.
 A strong ballet foundation is highly recommended.
 Hair must be pulled back and secured.
 Black or dark colored leotards and black footless tights are also required.